Highly rated local moving companies for Columbus to Houston moves

 - Houston is considered to be less safe than Columbus with a score of 36.5 vs Columbus’s 50.35.

-- Air quality in Houston is good, and in Columbus it's good.
+- Air quality in Houston is Good, and in Columbus it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

-- State regulator: You can verify a Texas moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Texas, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Houston.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 In Texas, movers typically provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
 For enhanced protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for customized plans.
-It's crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.
+It’s crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.

 Where to live in Houston